marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `secondVaccination.vaccination.astraZeneca` Number of people who received their second dose of AstraZeneca

+`secondVaccination.vaccination.janssen` Number of people who received their second dose of Janssen

 `secondVaccination.vaccination.novavax` Number of people who received their second dose of Novavax

+`secondVaccination.vaccination.deltaBiontech` New second vaccination with biontech vaccine compared to last reporting day

+`secondVaccination.vaccination.deltaModerna` New second vaccination with moderna vaccine compared to last reporting day

+`secondVaccination.vaccination.deltaAstraZeneca` New second vaccination with astra zeneca vaccine compared to last reporting day

+`secondVaccination.vaccination.deltaJanssen` New second vaccination with janssen vaccine compared to last reporting day

+`secondVaccination.vaccination.deltaNovavax` New second vaccination with novavax vaccine compared to last reporting day

 `secondVaccination.delta` New second vaccinations compared to yesterday